reusahn/Unity-Unreal-Interaction-Research/README.md

 Explores empathy, embodiment, and the perception of artificial life through motion capture, MetaHuman, and AI-driven characters.
 **Keywords:** Unreal Engine · MetaHuman · Motion Capture · AI Simulation

-### Conceptual Flow
-The series began by reviving a historical figure (*Gang Sehwang*) through digital human reconstruction.
-From there, Ahn created *JANNABI AI* to explore parasocial connection and language modeling, leading to *AI ZOO*,
-an installation that questions empathy toward synthetic beings.
-Personal narratives such as *Seon A’s Family* and *Whispers* then humanize digital entities,
-while later collaborations (*Yaloo* and *Scott*) extend this inquiry into collective and relational virtual embodiment.

 ### Projects
 - [Gang Sehwang](./01_Digital_Human_and_Virtual_Beings/Gang_Sehwang/README.md)
 - [Choi JungHoon (JANNABI AI)](./01_Digital_Human_and_Virtual_Beings/Choi_JungHoon_JANNABI_AI/README.md)